1870 United States census

-The United States census of 1870 was the ninth United States census.
-It was conducted by the Census Bureau from June 1, 1870, to August 23, 1871.
+The 1870 United States census was the ninth United States census.
+It was conducted by the Census Office from June 1, 1870, to August 23, 1871.
 The 1870 census was the first census to provide detailed information on the African American population, only five years after the culmination of the Civil War when slaves were granted freedom.
 The total population was 38,925,598 with a resident population of 38,558,371 individuals, a 22.6% increase from 1860.

-The 1870 census' population estimate was controversial, as many believed it underestimated the true population numbers, especially in New York and Pennsylvania.
+The 1870 census's population estimate was controversial, as many believed it underestimated the true population numbers, especially in New York and Pennsylvania.
 This was the first census in which all 100 largest cities recorded populations of over 10,000.
 This was also the last federal census conducted using the US Marshal Service as enumerators.

 Census Act of 1850

 The Census Act of 1850 established the primary machinery of the ninth census.
-The Census Bureau, working within the Department of the Interior, oversaw the recording and tabulation of results gathered by assistant marshals, who were hired and supervised by Federal marshals.
-Two new structural changes during the 1870 census occurred: marshals had to return the completed population questionnaire to the Census Office in September and penalties for refusing to reply to enumerator questions were extended to encompass every question on the questionnaires.
+The Census Office, working within the Department of the Interior, oversaw the recording and tabulation of results gathered by assistant marshals, who were hired and supervised by federal marshals.
+Two new structural changes during the 1870 census occurred: marshals had to return the completed population questionnaire to the Census Office in September, and penalties for refusing to reply to enumerator questions were extended to encompass every question on the questionnaires.